HU expands early acceptance opportunities for future medical professionals

 For Heidelberg students already in the program, the benefits go beyond early assurance — they include peace of mind and the ability to focus on what matters most.

-“The EAP allowed me to apply to LECOM’s Doctor of Osteopathic Medicine program without taking the MCAT,” Connolly said.
+“The EAP allowed me to apply to LECOM’s Doctor of Osteopathic Medicine program without taking the MCAT,” Kacy said.
 “Disbelief was my first thought when I got accepted, but that quickly turned into a sense of accomplishment.
 It felt amazing knowing I was one step closer to becoming a healthcare provider.”

 Kacy said the early acceptance has allowed her to focus on her coursework and personal growth.